PostgreSQL - INDEXES

 Indexes are special lookup tables that the database search engine can use to speed up data retrieval.
 Simply put, an index is a pointer to data in a table.
 An index in a database is very similar to an index in the back of a book.

-For example, if you want to reference all pages in a book that discuss a certain topic, you first refer to the index, which lists all topics alphabetically and are then referred to one or more specific page numbers.
+For example, if you want to reference all pages in a book that discusses a certain topic, you have to first refer to the index, which lists all topics alphabetically and then refer to one or more specific page numbers.

-An index helps speed up SELECT queries and WHERE clauses, but it slows down data input, with UPDATE and INSERT statements.
+An index helps to speed up SELECT queries and WHERE clauses; however, it slows down data input, with UPDATE and INSERT statements.
 Indexes can be created or dropped with no effect on the data.